"Shortly after I graduated, I already started working at Booking.com."

 I spent quite some time researching universities in the Netherlands.
 I was primarily searching for tourism programmes but I was also interested in business and culture.
-The programme description of Inholland appealed to me so I decided to send an e-mail for which I received a prompt response.
-As the communication was very friendly I decided to visit one of the Taster Sessions in March 2010.
+The programme description of Inholland appealed to me so I decided to send an e-mail to which I received a prompt response.
+As the communication was very friendly, I decided to become a Student for a Dayat in March 2010.
 Afterwards, I decided to enrol for the programme.

 How did you experience your programme?

 It was something really different from the education system in Hungary.

 It is more practical, we did a lot of projects and assignments which prepared me for professional life.
 The study material is up-to-date, we studied a lot about upcoming trends and innovations in the industry.
 The teachers have a long history of working in the tourism industry and thus they are all experts in their fields.

 For me, it was a bit difficult to learn how to adjust to the education system.
 It is not so much learning the books by heart but more understanding and applying the knowledge you have learnt.